Skye Nicolson

 Skye Brittany Nicolson (born 27 August 1995) is an Australian professional boxer.
-She is a former WBC featherweight world champion.
-As an amateur, she competed in the featherweight event at the 2018 Commonwealth Games, winning the gold medal.
-Nicolson also represented Australia at the delayed 2020 Tokyo Olympics.
+She is a two-weight world champion having held the WBC female super-bantamweight title since May 2026 and previously been WBC female featherweight champion from April 2024 to March 2025.
+As an amateur, Nicolson won the gold medal in the featherweight event at the 2018 Commonwealth Games and represented Australia at the delayed 2020 Tokyo Olympics.

 Early life

 Nicolson was born at Logan Hospital in Meadowbrook, Queensland.
 Her father is Scottish-born Allan, originally from Glasgow, and her mother is English-born Pat from London.
 Nicolson grew up on the Gold Coast and attended Our Lady's College.
 She started boxing training at 12 years of age in the Gold Coast suburb of Yatala at the Jamie Nicolson Memorial Gym, which is named after her late brother.
 Notable students she grew up training alongside in the same Yatala gym include future world champions Cherneka Johnson and Che Kenneally.
 Her brothers, Jamie and Gavin, were killed in a car crash a year before she was born.
 Jamie competed at the 1992 Olympic Games and won a bronze medal at the 1990 Commonwealth Games.